mitsuhiko/lucumr/2022/1/6/rust-extension-map.rst

                 .unwrap()
         }

-        fn ensure<T: Default + 'static>(&self) {
+        fn ensure<T: Default + 'static>(&mut self) {
             if self.map.get(&TypeId::of::<T>()).is_none() {
                 self.insert(T::default());
             }
         }
     }

-So this is pretty straightforward to use now but leaves one issue behind: the borrow checker will make your life quite hard.
+So this is pretty straightforward to use now but leaves two issues behind: first only `get_mut` upserts.
+If one were to call `get` without upserting the value first we get a panic instead.
+This leads us to issue two: the borrow checker will make your life quite hard.
 The above map is quite useful for the typical setup where you have an object like an application, you configure it once, and from then on the extension map is frozen as there are too many shared references to it flying around that nobody will